 It feels good to give back, and when you give that opportunity to your employees, you allow them to come back to work feeling positive, refreshed, and recharged.
-For us, we try to offer some sort of hands-on outreach for our employees at least once every month.
-We have multiple organizations that we work with including, Child Life Services at Erlanger Children’s Hospital, the Austin Hatcher Foundation, Operation Get Active, among others.
+For us, we try to offer some sort of volunteer opportunity for our employees at least once every month.
+We have multiple organizations that we work with including, the Child Life Program at the Children’s Hospital at Erlanger, the Austin Hatcher Foundation, Operation Get Active, and more.

 It does so much for your community, and it does so much for your employees.
 Check out what some of our employees said about volunteering:

-Through our hands-on approach, our employees are able to witness first-hand what they’re giving their time and resources to.
-They get to experience brightening up a child’s day, connecting with others, and helping a child escape reality for a bit.
-Next time your company is planning how to give back to your community, try involving your employees or setting up volunteer opportunities for them.
+Next time your company is planning to give back to your community, try involving your employees or setting up volunteer opportunities for them.
 Allowing your employees to take time out of their day to give back to their community will increase employee happiness, engagement, and productivity.
 We’ve seen it ourselves.